What to Know Before Buying an RV – Checklist

 RV Test Drive Before Buying

 It shouldn’t last more than 45 minutes.
-A good test to do is: turn off the radio and close the windows, taking note of the engine noise.
+A good test to do is to turn off the radio and close the windows, taking note of the engine noise.

-Examine underbody for rotten wood and rust on the chassis, inspect installations like brake lines.
+Examine the underbody for rotten wood and rust on the chassis, and inspect installations like brake lines.
 Take some gloves with you and a flashlight when visiting the RV vendor.

 Read the following paragraphs in detail to understand What to Know Before Buying an RV and What to Look for During the RV Test Drive.